techidaily/site-screen-activity-recording/source/_posts/new-in-2024-the-complete-zoomers-guide-achieving-exceptional-video-and-audio-recordings-on-zoom.md

 ![edit audio using editor](https://images.wondershare.com/filmora/article-images/2022/12/zoom-podcasts-recording-7.jpg)

-We have discussed how to use zoom for recording podcasts, and now we will look at the benefits of using zoom to record podcasts.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/QPAKth3O_5c?si=M69YSY0Mk_gsdU0Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/JlX-G8rBs1w?si=iIhUoWAq5x3YK9rA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+We have discussed how to use zoom for recording podcasts, and now we will look at the benefits of using zoom to record podcasts.

 ### The Benefits of Using Zoom To Record Your Podcasts